 Advertisement

-Another far-reaching story that deeply impacted states in 2025 were the sweeping changes issued to the Broadband Equity, Access, and Deployment program over the summer.
 The expansion of high-speed, reliable broadband access nationwide has been seen as an essential part of giving governments, businesses and communities the connectivity needed to deploy and scale AI tools, cloud services and digital applications.

-Just a few months after his appointment to the role by Trump, Commerce Secretary Howard Lutnick announced his intentions to “revamp” the $42.45 billion program, removing what he called “burdensome regulations” imposed by the Biden administration on states and internet service providers.
+But just a few months after his appointment, Commerce Secretary Howard Lutnick announced his intentions to “revamp” the $42.45 billion Broadband Equity, Access, and Deployment program, removing what he called “burdensome regulations” imposed by the Joe Biden administration on states and internet service providers.
 These included the program’s labor, employment and climate reporting requirements.

-The updated BEAD program guidance was officially published in June, sending state broadband offices into a scramble to readjust their proposals, and to conduct another round of project bidding referred to as the “Benefit of the Bargain Round,” which instructed states to select the lowest cost bidder.
-They also revoked any prior proposal approvals, and wiped away the program’s original rules about “nondeployment” funds.
-Despite pleas from lawmakers, the new rules have yet to be published.
+The updated BEAD program guidance was officially published in June, sending state broadband offices into a scramble to readjust their proposals, and to conduct another round of project bidding referred to as the “Benefit of the Bargain Round,” which instructed states to select the lowest cost bidders for each project.
+(As of Dec.
+19, 37 out of the 56 states and territories have had their BEAD final proposals approved by NTIA.)

 Advertisement